Top Places to Visit in Spain

 When in Zaragoza, you have to visit the Goya Museum, and if you're a Senior, you can enter free of charge.
 Its display will help you expand your understanding of Goya from an artist to a social activist.

 9. Talavera de la Reina

-This city is in the midst of restoration and preservation of its heritage.
-It has done a great job of doing so and it has created a paseo (a promenade) on the river that gives the city a park-like feel.
+This city is in the midst of the restoration and preservation of its heritage.
+It has done a great job of doing so, and it has created a paseo (a promenade) on the river that gives the city a park-like feel.
 The rows of poplars add to the magic.

-During the Napoleonic period, the Duke of Wellington and the Spanish armies pushed out the French after 5 solid years of pillage leaving the population of the place to 2,000 from 5,000.
+During the Napoleonic period, the Duke of Wellington and the Spanish armies pushed out the French after five solid years of pillage, leaving 2,000 from 5,000.

-Ronda is the birth place of one of Spain's most famous toreador.
-So watch for the bull fight season and give this place a go.
+Ronda is the birthplace of one of Spain's most famous toreadors.
+So watch for the bullfight season and give this place a go.